Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with parameter descriptions.
-The tool-level description adds context that the 'id' parameter should be a top-level domain, which is more specific than the schema's 'domain name or identifier', providing additional clarity.
+The schema covers both parameters with descriptions, but the description adds value by clarifying that 'id' should be a top-level domain (reinforcing the tool name), which is more specific than the schema's 'Domain name or identifier'.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.